giorgosrigas/Web-scraping-wikipedia/README.md

 Calculates the similarity of two different wikipedia pages x and y.

 1.Computes the set containing every word that occurs in x at least once.
 Do the same for y.

 2.Obtains the set of the words that are contained both in x and in y.

-3. Obtains the set of all the words contained in x or y (including words contained in both x and y).
+3.Obtains the set of all the words contained in x or y (including words contained in both x and y).
-4. Returns the result of dividing the length of the set in (2) by the length of the set in (3).
+4.Returns the result of dividing the length of the set in (2) by the length of the set in (3).
 The function returns a value between 0 and 1 (with 0 being no similarity)

 ##  Requirements